-As at 31 December 2022, the Group's building, investment properties and leasehold land were pledged to secure general banking facilities granted to the Group.
-Details of charges on the Group's assets are set out in notes 17, 18 and 19 to the consolidated financial statements, respectively.
+At 31 December 2022, the Group's leasehold land, with carrying amount of RMB90,000, were pledged to secure general banking facilities granted to the Group.

+Details of charges on the Group's assets for the year ended 31 December 2022 are set out in notes 17, 18 and 19 to the consolidated financial statements, respectively.